Pathways to Innovation

 The Society has played a European leadership role

-the policy arena, advocating the growth of broadly-based network of cultural
+the policy arena, advocating the growth of broadly-based

 The Banff Centre is unusual in its location in a